 Taking a very occasional aspirin for a headache or other pain is not terribly risky for most aging adults.
 But using aspirin more often increases the risk of internal bleeding.
 So, I discourage my older patients from using aspirin for pain.

 In short, the safest OTC painkiller for older adults is usually acetaminophen, provided you don’t exceed 3,000 mg per day.

-If you have any concerns about liver function or alcohol use or otherwise want to err on the safer side, don’t exceed 2,000 mg per day, and seek medical input as soon as possible.
+If you have any concerns about liver function or alcohol use, plan to use the medication daily on an ongoing basis, or otherwise want to err on the safer side, try to not exceed 2,000 mg per day, and seek medical input as soon as possible.

 Now if your older parent is taking acetaminophen often or every day, you’ll want to be sure you’ve accounted for all acetaminophen she might be taking.
 Remember, acetaminophen is often included in medications for cough and cold, and in prescription painkillers.
 So you need to look at the ingredients list for all medication of this type.
 Experts believe that half of acetaminophen overdoses are unintentional, and result from people either making mistakes with their doses or not realizing they are taking other medications containing acetaminophen.

 Last but not least: be sure to avoid the “PM” version of any OTC painkiller.
 The “PM” part means a mild sedative has been included, and such drugs — usually diphenhydramine, which is the main ingredient in Benadryl — are anticholinergic and known to be bad for brain function.
 (See 7 Common Brain-Toxic Drugs Seniors Should Use With Caution for more about the risks of anticholinergic drugs.)